themaluxis/Jellynouncer/Readme.md

 **Jellynouncer** is a Discord webhook service for Jellyfin media server notifications.
 It detects new content and quality upgrades, routing notifications to different Discord channels based on content type with customizable embed messages.

+> ⚠️ **ALPHA SOFTWARE WARNING** ⚠️
+>
+> **This software is currently in alpha development stage.** While functional, it may contain bugs, incomplete features, or undergo significant changes.
+Please use with caution in production environments.
+>
+> - 🔧 **Active Development**: Features and APIs may change without notice
+> - 🐛 **Potential Issues**: Bugs and edge cases are still being discovered and fixed
+> - 📋 **Testing Needed**: Please report any issues you encounter
+> - 💾 **Backup Recommended**: Ensure you have backups of any important configurations
+>
+> We appreciate early adopters and welcome feedback through [GitHub Issues](https://github.com/MarkusMcNugen/Jellynouncer/issues)!

 ## Table of Contents

 - [Key Features](#-key-features)